vsoch/citelang/docs/getting_started/user-guide.rst

 ^^^^^^^^^^^^^^^^^^

-If you instead provide a name and filename to render, you can generate the same kind of rendering for a custom package (possibly not on pypi or other package managers):s
+If you instead provide a name and filename to render, you can generate the same kind of rendering for a custom package (possibly not on pypi or other package managers):

 .. code-block:: console